cloudqubes/ootc-documentation/source/adminguide/networking/multiple_ips_on_single_nic.rst

 Assigning Additional IPs to a VM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Log in to the CloudStack UI.
+Log in to the OOTC UI.

 #.
-In the left navigation bar, click Instances.
+In the left navigation bar, click Instances in the compute menu. |compute-icon.png|

 #.
 Click the name of the instance you want to work with.

 #.
 In the Details tab, click NICs.
+Click on the plus sign at the network interface that
+   you want to add the secondary IP.

 #.
 Click View Secondary IPs.

 #.
-Click Acquire New Secondary IP, and click Yes in the confirmation
-   dialog.
+Click Edit Secondary IPs. |edit-secondary-ip-icon.png|

+#.
+Enter the new IP address and click on Add Secondary IP.

    You need to configure the IP on the guest VM NIC manually.
-CloudStack
+OOTC
    will not automatically configure the acquired IP address on the VM.
    Ensure that the IP address configuration persist on VM reboot.